bryanaka/hogwarts/code_review.md

 it has no dynamic content and can also be placed in the public folder to be served up.

-For now we will use a basic PagesController, just because the attempted use of `root to: ` in the routes file implies that it was going to use a controller.
+For now we will dump it in the public directory, until dynamic content or maintaining the layout becomes even a little difficult.

+#### layouts/application.html.erb

+Should have a `<%= yield %>` in the body in order to render the views inside the layout

 #### houses/index.html.erb

-Line 2: code is using `house` instead of the `h` block variable set in Line 1 Line 2: This could be done easier with a rails `link_to` helper.
+- code is using `house` instead of the `h` block variable set in Line 1, but should probably use house all the way through
+- This could be done easier with a rails `link_to` helper.

 #### houses/show.html.erb

 HousesController has no #show action, but the application implies it should have one

-Line 1: Should be using a `<%=` because it is suppose to be rendering Line 4: Extra closing `</li>`
+- Should be using a `<%=` because it is suppose to be rendering
+- Extra closing `</li>`
-Line 5: `<ul>` needs to go after the `<% end %>`
+- `<ul>` needs to go after the `<% end %>`

 ### student should be students by convention